 - Deal with all matters I can but if needed, the matter will be passed onto the class teachers or other staff who will send a note home, see parents in person or make a phone call to parents in response

 - Be available for parents at one of the entrances each morning to answer questions, give information, etc

-- Meeting with parents to support their child’s needs or their own needs offering advice, support and links to other organisations that may be able to offer assistance
+- Liaise with parents to support your child’s needs or their own needs offering advice, support and links to other organisations that may be able to offer assistance

-- Lead on anti-bullying and deal with all bullying and relationships issues liaising with school staff and parents
+- Lead on anti-bullying and deal with bullying issues liaising with school staff and parents

 - Work with individuals identified as vulnerable for any reason (related to SEN, relationships or temporary family issues) meeting with them regularly working on programmes agreed with parents

 - Support the development of the PSHE programme alongside our PSHE leader, Miss Shepherd

 - Train staff across school on supporting children’s mental health and wellbeing needs

 - Lead our e-safety programme by training children to use social media responsibly as they get older

 On an afternoon I will be leading a same day intervention programme working with children throughout school.
 Teachers will identify children who would benefit from extra intervention to fully understand a concept that was taught in the morning.
 This programme is fluid and teachers will identify children with a need on the day to support with either their English or maths skills.

 For all the work I will be carrying out, I will be based in the pod (the Owls building outside the infant corridor).

 Finally, I would like you to know that I understand growing up today seems harder than ever and young people face a variety of stresses we as parents may not have done.
 My role is to provide them with the tools and support to succeed and have a strong emotional resilience and positive mental health.